 1. In accordance with Article 27 of the Convention, a single judge may declare inadmissible or strike out of the Court's list of cases an application submitted under Article 34, where such a decision can be taken without further examination.
 The decision shall be final.
-The applicant shall be informed of the decision by letter.
+It shall contain a summary reasoning.
+It shall be communicated to the applicant.

-^{3.} Inserted by the Court on 13 November 2006.
+^{3.} Inserted by the Court on 13 November 2006 and amended on 9 September 2019 and 4 November 2019.

-- 2. In accordance with Article 26 § 3 of the Convention, a single judge may not examine any application against the Contracting Party in respect of which that judge has been elected. - 3.
-If the single judge does not take a decision of the kind provided for in the first paragraph of the present Rule, that judge shall forward the application to a Committee or to a Chamber for further examination.
+2. If the single judge does not take a decision of the kind provided for in the first paragraph of the present Rule, that judge shall forward the application to a Committee or to a Chamber for further examination.

-Rule 53.1 - Procedure before a Committee
+Rule 531 - Procedure before a Committee

 - 1. In accordance with Article 28 § 1 (a) of the Convention, the Committee may, by a unanimous vote and at any stage of the proceedings, declare an application inadmissible or strike it out of the Court's list of cases where such a decision can be taken without further examination. - 2.
 If the Committee is satisfied, in the light of the parties' observations received pursuant to Rule 54 § 2 (b), that the case falls to be examined in accordance with the procedure under Article 28 § 1 (b) of the Convention, it shall, by a unanimous vote, adopt a judgment including its decision on admissibility and, as appropriate, on just satisfaction. - 3.
 If the judge elected in respect of the Contracting Party concerned is not a member of the Committee, the Committee may at any stage of the proceedings before it, by a unanimous vote, invite that judge to take the place of one of its members, having regard to all relevant factors, including whether that Party has contested the application of the procedure under Article 28 § 1 (b) of the Convention. - 4.
-Decisions and judgments under Article 28 § 1 of the Convention shall be final. - 5.
-The applicant, as well as the Contracting Parties concerned where these have previously been involved in the application in accordance with the present Rules, shall be informed of the decision of the Committee pursuant to Article 28 § 1 (a) of the Convention by letter, unless the Committee decides otherwise. - 6.
+Decisions and judgments under Article 28 § 1 of the Convention shall be final.
+They shall be reasoned.
+Decisions may contain a summary reasoning when they have been adopted following referral by a single judge pursuant to Rule 52A § 2. - 5.
+The decision of the Committee shall be communicated by the Registrar to the applicant as well as to the Contracting Party or Parties concerned where these have previously been involved in the application in accordance with the present Rules. - 6.
 If no decision or judgment is adopted by the Committee, the application shall be forwarded to the Chamber constituted under Rule 52 § 2 to examine the case. - 7.
 The provisions of Rule 42 § 1 and Rules 79 to 81 shall apply, mutatis mutandis, to proceedings before a Committee.

-Rule 54.2 - Procedure before a Chamber
+Rule 542 - Procedure before a Chamber

 - 1. The Chamber may at once declare the application inadmissible or strike it out of the Court's list of cases.
 The decision of the Chamber may relate to all or part of the application. - 2.
-Alternatively, the Chamber or the President of the Section may decide to - (a) request the parties to submit any factual information, documents or other material considered by the Chamber or its President to be relevant; - (b) give notice of the application or part of the application to the respondent Contracting Party and invite that Party to submit written observations thereon and, upon receipt thereof, invite the applicant to submit observations in reply;
+Alternatively, the Chamber or the President of the Section may decide to - (a) request the parties to submit any factual information, documents or other material considered by the Chamber or its President to be relevant; - (b) give notice of the application or part of the application to the respondent Contracting Party and invite that Party to submit written observations thereon and, upon receipt thereof, invite the applicant to submit observations in reply; - (c) invite the parties to submit further observations in writing.

-^{1.} As amended by the Court on 17 June and 8 July 2002, 4 July 2005, 14 May 2007 and 16 January 2012.
+^{1.} As amended by the Court on 17 June and 8 July 2002, 4 July 2005, 14 May 2007, 16 January 2012 and 4 November 2019.